khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 54
+#### <ins>**Uncle block**</ins>
+In the bitcoin blockchain only one new block is mined and others are discarded.
+And if on the same network two different nodes have different leading blocks then they come to a consensus when new blocks are mined by using longest chain rule.
+But in ethereum blockchain if two blocks are mined at the same time then the chain has two leading nodes but one of them will continue the chain.
+The second node where the chain will not be increased is called the uncle block.
+The concept in ethereum is also introduced to give some cut to the node who has added an uncle block instead of completely discarding its efforts.

 ### Day 53
 #### <ins>**Eth hash rate**</ins>
 Ethereum hash rate is a numeric value that defines how many hashes have been calculated by miners to find a new block.